 You should check your eligibility to stand in the forthcoming election.
 There are a number of criteria that make you eligible to stand, and a number of criteria that can also disqualify you from standing.
 You can check your eligibility with the Electoral Commission’s Guidance for Candidate’s and Agents here.

-You need to arrange a date to go into the Elections Office at your Local Council a few days in advance of the deadline for submitting your nomination forms – and let them check that all your forms are correctly filled in.
-This will give you time to put right any errors before the deadline.
+Arrange a date to go into the Elections Office at your Local Council a few days in advance of the deadline for submitting your nomination forms – and let them check that all your forms are correctly filled in.
+This is known as the informal check and allows you to ensure the forms are correct before formally submitting them.

 This toolkit will take you through each form you need to fill in as follows.
 You should complete your forms in BLACK INK and make efforts to make your writing as legible as possible.